akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 - currency: currency code if the attribute is a price collection (optional)
 - unit: unit code if the attribute is a measurement (optional, the default measurement unit of the attribute will be used if not set)

 **source**: the first operand of the operation.
-It can be composed of either:
+It requires at least either a value or a field and additional items.
+For instance, you can have:

-- value: a constant value (number, for instance 3.14)
+- value: a constant numeric value, e.g: 3.14 (required)

-or:
+OR:

 - field: attribute code of the source value (required)
 - locale: locale code if the attribute is localizable (optional)